GinoongFlores/100-days-of-code/log.md

 **Today's Progress**: Still styling and fixing some arrangements in my portfolio webpage **Thoughts**:  I inherent some code on the example from freecodecamp.org but my code are a bit different from the example.
 And tomorrow I will continue to code the contact section and the footer

+### Day 86: May 6, 2021 | Thursday

+**Today's Progress**: Added a contact section and footer in my portfolio webpage **Thoughts**:  I copy the layout from the example of freecodecamp.org because I think it's just a simple portfolio but I'm going to make it a bit elegant.